bytesizedpacket/eVN/README.md

-Everyone's Visual Novel - ES 2015 branch
+Everyone's Visual Novel
 ===

-This branch will be merged to master once the rewrite is finished.
+A free visual novel engine anyone can use

 This project is still under extremely early development, come back later!